-‘Pickle’ means ‘Turşu’ in Turkish and it is the favorite winter season side dish of Turkish Cuisine.
-We are considering pickles as a side dish in our culture because we usually prefer to eat it with the main courses.
+Pickle means ‘Turşu’ in Turkish and it is the favorite winter season side dish of Turkish Cuisine.
+We are considering pickles as a side dish in our culture because we usually prefer to eat them with the main courses.

 In Turkey, there are more than 150 different varieties of Pickles.
 ‘Turşu’ word means the fermentation action of vegetables and fruits with either lemon juice or vinegar in Turkey.
-The rich Turkish soils give this precious opportunity to us to turn every vegetable and fruit to pickles.
-My favorite pickle variety called as ‘Çubuk Turşusu’.
-This variety is made with the cucumber which grows only in ‘Çubuk’ Village of Ankara City.
+The rich Turkish soils give this precious opportunity to us to turn every vegetable and fruit into pickles.
+My favorite pickle variety is called ‘Çubuk Turşusu’.
+This variety is made with the cucumber which grows only in the ‘Çubuk’ Village of Ankara City.

-In Turkey, there are two opposite sides which thinks different than each other about using grape vinegar or lemon juice is better to make a fine Turkish Pickles.
-I am not a ‘Pickles’ master so I cannot say any certain opinion; however, lemon juice supporters’ idea seems more logical to me.
-They say grape vinegar is starting to melt the pickels much faster than using lemon juice which means using vinegar fastening the fermentation process.
+In Turkey, there are two opposite sides that think differently than each other about using grape vinegar or lemon juice is better to make fine Turkish Pickles.
+I am not a Pickle master so I cannot say any certain opinion; however, lemon juice supporters’ idea seems more logical to me.
+They say grape vinegar is starting to melt the pickles much faster than using lemon juice which means using vinegar fastening the fermentation process.

 Where to eat Turkish Pickles?

 If you are visiting Istanbul, there is no better place than ‘Asri Turşucu’.
 The family is in making the ‘Turşu’ (pickle) business for more than a century.
 And they prefer to use lemon juice at their pickles.
 If you are visiting Ankara, the best place to eat Turşu is ‘Hüsmen Ağa’.
 I cannot say which the best one is because both shops are making delicious Turkish Pickles.

 What are the secrets of making Turkish Pickles?